Values Party: Policies and beliefs

 Several party manifestos sketched a progressive, semi-utopian blueprint for New Zealand's future as an egalitarian, ecologically sustainable society.
-The party appealed especially to those elements of the New Left who felt alienated by the small Marxist-Leninist parties of the day, and by the centre-left politics of the New Zealand Labour Party.
+The party appealed especially to those elements of the New Left who felt alienated by the small Marxist–Leninist parties of the day, and by the centre-left politics of the New Zealand Labour Party.
 From its beginning, the Values Party emphasised proposing alternative policies, rather than taking only an oppositionist stance to the ruling parties.

 Values Party policies included campaigns against nuclear power and armaments, advocating zero-population and -economic growth, abortion, drug and homosexual law-reform.
 Although the Values Party never sat in parliament, it drew considerable attention to these topics.
-Many political scientists credit the Values Party with making the environment a political issue, and with prompting other parties - even the German Greens - to formulate their own environmental policies.
+Many political scientists credit the Values Party with making the environment a political issue, and with prompting other parties – even the German Greens – to formulate their own environmental policies.

 Origins and organisation

 The initial idea for a new New Zealand political party came in 1972 when Tony Brunt, then a political student at Victoria University, was reflecting on his own research into the Club of Rome's The Limits to Growth and Charles Reich's The Greening of America (among other publications).
 Brunt saw the potential for a new constituency driven by a new set of social and environmental values.
-Brunt met with his ex New Zealand Herald colleague Norman Smith who immediately became the party's "1st hand man" and organiser.
+Brunt met with his ex-New Zealand Herald colleague Norman Smith who immediately became the party's "1st hand man" and organiser.
 "The media experience of Brunt and Smith stood them in good stead when it came to publicising the new party, and a former colleague on the New Zealand Herald, Alison Webber founded the Auckland branch."
+At the first meeting of the nascent party on May 30 1972 at Victoria University concern was raised that they had no support, structure, finances - "who is going to support this party?"
+There was a long pause and finally the young David Parkyn, having hitchhiked down from Auckland, stood and was the first to offer his support.